 In your Association Settings, you'll be able to set a credit card invoice payment limit under the QuickBooks tab (see below).

 What Happens with QuickBooks Payments

 If you use QuickBooks Payments for credit card processing, and your QuickBooks Online settings allow for "Online Invoices" (see screen shot below), the checkbox on the invoice that says "Allow Credit Cards" will automatically be un-checked.

 Please Note: The "Allow Credit Cards" checkbox on an invoice will only be automatically un-checked when the invoice is created.
-If an invoice is modified in QBO, it will be a manual update.
+If an invoice is modified in QuickBooks, it will be a manual update.